 If water inundation is the cause of the engine problems, the damages are generally not covered.
 Water damage coverage does exist with EP insurance.
 However, it would be best to learn what that entails before adding this to your policy instead of assuming you’ll be covered in the future.

-When they need affordable, reliable auto insurance, San Diego drivers turn to Altra Insurance Services.
+When driver need affordable and reliable auto insurance San Diego, they drivers turn to Altra Insurance Services.
 For high-quality coverage and outstanding service, reach out to one of our friendly representatives today at (619) 404-6311 to learn how you can save money on your car insurance.